fatemeyousefia/MobilePrice-EDA-Prediction/README.md

 - `test.csv`: 1,000 phones without a price range, used only at the end to generate predictions.
 - No missing values and no duplicates, but some implausible values (for example 180 phones with a screen width of 0 cm).

-The data files are not included in this repository.
-Download them from Kaggle and place them in the `data/` folder.
+The dataset is not included in this repository.
+Download it from Kaggle and create a data/ folder containing train.csv and test.csv.

 | Feature group | Columns |
 |---|---|